arcxp-ce-support/Fusion-Training-User-Stories/README.md

 # Lab 13

-# exercise-02

-Here are some following tickets you should be able to pick up now that you are a master of content sources, chains, and features!
+Here are some example tickets you should be able to pick up now that you are a master of content sources, chains, and features!

 # TICKET - 01